SteveMiller7/Beat-the-goalie/README.md

 This game will add a little bit of fun in to your day and is accessible on all devices.
 Its simple, fun and can be played by all ages.
 With a winner established in each game it encourages the user back to seek revenge if the goalie bests them.

+### New User Benefits

+- Good source of innocent fun in a safe environment
+- Can benefit in learning to use computer based games for younger kids
+- Fills downtime
+- Offers competitive fun against the computer
+- Encourages you to think matimatically around percentages, developing the brain

+### Returning User Benefits

+- Encourges taking time to relax from the stresses of day to day life
+- Promotes 'Me time'
+- Try to beat previous best winning margin
+- Beat your friends best winning margins
+- Will keep the kids entertained for a while, giving parents time for a coffee

 ## FEATURES

 ### Header